4 examples of content to create for your membership site

 Because it’s interactive, your audience will let you know if that’s the case and you can change direction.

 On the more serious side of things, live webinars are another form of interactive content you can produce for your members.
 As the name implies, this is material that you’ll create in real time, but the preparation should be done in advance.

-Every month, he chooses a new topic of relevance to his audience and uses it to engage his audience with a live seminar.
+Every month, she chooses a new topic of relevance to her audience and someone from her "team of Oprahs" engages with her audience with a live seminar.

 Because live webinars can be so time-intensive, his schedule is an ideal one to emulate for people who want to dig in deep to interactive content without overburdening their workload.